 The Conservatives are authoritarians, they manufactured an economic recession, as did the previous Conservative administrations.
 Though the sheer pace and blatancy of Cameron’s austerity programme – a front for the theft and redistribution of public wealth to Tory-supporting private bank accounts – is unprecedented, even for Conservatives.

 And prejudice towards vulnerable minority groups is almost a cardinal Conservative trait.
 The media is being used by the right-wing as an outlet for blatant political propaganda, and much of it is manifested as a pathological persuasion to hate others.
+This process of outgrouping and othering has historically been used by tyrants to target, oppress, persecute and murder some social groups.

 The Conservative party has said that they are “controlling immigration” by clamping down on benefits tourism and health tourism – so that we only welcome those who want to “work hard and contribute to our society”, cutting net immigration from outside the EU to levels not seen since the late 1990s – to “ease pressure on the schools and hospitals that all hardworking people rely on”, and introducing a new citizen test with “British values at its heart”.
 Such policies pander to public nationalism and normalise political fascism.